-Staff has drafted the criteria below to be used as a guide for policymakers in evaluating the appropriateness of requests to amend the Future Land Use Plan.
-The Planning and Zoning Commission and the City Council will use these criteria to evaluate requests to change the plan and provide a consistent rationale for their decisions; consequently, the below language should now be formally adopted as an amendment to the Horizons plan text and inserted into Horizons: Greenville's Community Plan, in the section titled, "How to Amend this Plan":
+The below criteria are to be used as a guide for policymakers and commission members in evaluating the appropriateness of requests to amend the Future Land Use Plan Map.
+Reliance on the criteria helps to provide consistent rationales for future land use decisions.
+The language below will be inserted into Horizons: Greenville's Community Plan, in the section titled, "How to Amend this Plan":